Following for the Course of the Year Dresden’s Question

 (Moureau, op. cit., p.
 530).

 Finally noticeable that the “Dreameress”, the “Nervous Lover” (ills.
 1 at G 26) as the actress with the mask of the “Italian Comedy” always sit/stand to the right, but look to the left.
-Quite as Ridinger’s “Lady with the Mask” after, so Schwarz, Coypel who shows himself tied to Watteau here and who painted the portrait of the Desmares.
+Quite as Ridinger’s “Lady with the Black Mask” after, so Schwarz, Coypel who shows himself tied to Watteau here and who painted the portrait of the Desmares.
 Without knowing its engraving by Lépicié nevertheless the objection:

 See the detail of the portrait ascribed to Santerre in the Watteau Catalogue, p.
 525, with the remark the painter “often idealized (his models) by giving them a sophisticated and oval face”.
 Such one distinguishes the lady here, too, whose thoughtful-dreamy look is closer to the “Nervous Lover” than the “Dreameress” just showing self-confidence.
 Finally amazingly the accord of the bearing of sit and head at Coypel/Ridinger + Santerre, at the latter only to the left with look to the right.